mtd1278/malloc/README.md

 The report must be submitted as a PDF file.
 Any other formats will result in a grade of 0 for the report.
 The rubric for grading your report is contained within the rubric directory.

+## Hint

+you will see an extra malloc of 1024 bytes in your statistics.
+This is the system allocatng memory for the printf statement.

 ## Important Warning
 This program involves a lot of pointers and pointer arithmetic.
 You will seg fault your code if you are not careful with your pointers.
 Verify ALL pointers pointers before you dereference them.